The things to do in Pisa beyond the leaning tower

 Pisa is a lively city of about seventy thousands people born at the time of the ancient Greeks.
 Historians tell that the founder could be a man called Pelope coming from the Greek city of Pisa after the fall of Troy, that build the new city on a land occupied by the Liguri.

-Pisa was an important trade center during the Etruscans Age and one of the four Repubbliche Marinare (Maritime Republics) during the Middle Age together with Genoa, Venice and Amalfi.
+Pisa was an important trade center during the Etruscans Age and one of the four Repubbliche Marinare (Maritime Republics) during the Middle Age together with Genoa, Venice, and Amalfi.
 From the tenth to the thirteen century, these city-states built big fleets to protect their land and to trade with cities along the Mediterranean Sea.

 Pisa is synonym of scientific and experimental culture, thanks to the insights of Galileo Galilei, considered as the Father of the modern science.
-Pisa gave the birth to the Italian mathematic, astronomer, physicist, and philosopher, on 1564.
+Pisa gave the birth to the Italian mathematics, astronomer, physicist, and philosopher, on 1564.
 Suspected and convicted of heresy by the Roman Inquisition, he spent many years of his life under arrest in a small village close to Florence.
 Today, the Cathedral of Santa Croce in Florence houses his grave close to many other important persons of the history.

 Pisa is an important university campus and a relevant research district unique in Italy.
 It hosts the University, the CNR (national research council) institute and two exclusive Grand écoles, The Scuola Normale Superiore and Sant’Anna School of Advanced Studies, reserved to the best students of all the country, and listed between the best institutes of Europe and of the entire world.